 The certificate is valid for three months.
 Without this certificate priests cannot accept the statement on marriage.
 Additional documents required for a church ceremony with civil and legal effect must be agreed upon with the authorities of the church in which the couple intends to marry.

 2.7.
-Registration of children born to a foreign - Polish couple other person present at the birth; or the doctor or midwife.
+Registration of children born to a foreign - Polish couple

 The birth of a child must be registered within 14 days in the registry office in the child's place of birth.
 The child should be registered by: